 When you come in for Morton’s neuroma relief, we typically recommend three EPAT sessions, with each visit spaced a week apart.
 Each time you come into the office, your visit should last 10 minutes or less.
 So it’s not difficult to work this treatment option into your busy schedule!

 Most of our patients notice measurable pain relief after just one EPAT session.
-But Shockwave therapy is cumulative pain relieving procedure, so you should be pain free by the end of your scheduled sessions.
+But Shockwave therapy is a cumulative pain relieving procedure, so you should be pain-free by the end of your scheduled sessions.

 Shockwave Therapy with your Podiatrist Houston, TX

-When I begin Shockwave therapy for Morton’s neuroma pain, I apply gel to the ball of your foot and the surrounding area.
+When we begin Shockwave therapy for Morton’s neuroma relief, we apply gel to the ball of your foot and the surrounding area.
 This helps the sound waves directly transfer to the inflamed neuroma, delivering targeted, efficient pain relief.

 Most people say Shockwave therapy is painless, though some patients describe the sensation as feeling like a rubber band snapping against their skin.
-If you find the treatment too irritating, I can adjust the intensity without compromising your outcome.
-And I can also give you relief without any numbing creams or injections.
+If you find the treatment too irritating, we can adjust the intensity without compromising your outcome.
+And we can also give you relief without any numbing creams or injections.

 After treating Morton’s neuroma with Shockwave therapy, you should be able to resume regular activities immediately.
-You may even be able to wear narrow shoes, though I’d recommend limiting this kind of footwear to all my patients.
+You may even be able to wear narrow shoes, though we recommend limiting this kind of footwear.
 Ready to start exploring the power of regenerative medicine for Morton’s neuroma pain?
-Reach out to our office and ask us about Shockwave therapy for nerve pain.
+Reach out to our office and ask us about Shockwave therapy for nerve pain and Morton's neuroma relief.